Rul1an/llm-cost/README.md

 **Offline token counting and cost estimation for LLMs.**

 `llm-cost` is a high-performance, single-binary CLI written in [Zig](https://ziglang.org).
 It provides token counting (including GPT-4o `o200k_base` BPE) and pricing estimates from a local snapshot.

+## State of LLMs (2025)

+OpenAI’s GPT-4o family is now the default choice for many applications: it’s fast, relatively cheap, and uses the `o200k_base` tokenizer.
+Classic GPT-4 / GPT-3.5 models are still widely used in existing systems and rely on the older `cl100k_base` encoding.

+Above that, newer “frontier” models (e.g. GPT-5 and dedicated reasoning models) push quality further, but they don’t replace the huge installed base of 4o/4-class models overnight.
+In parallel, other vendors (Anthropic Claude, Google Gemini, open-weight Llama variants) keep raising the bar, but they mostly stick to their own BPE-style tokenizers.

+`llm-cost` focuses on the practical layer underneath all of this: **exact, offline token counting and cost estimation** for the two OpenAI encodings that currently matter most in production (`o200k_base` for GPT-4o and `cl100k_base` for GPT-4/3.5 and embeddings), with strict parity to `tiktoken` and defenses against worst-case inputs.

 > [!IMPORTANT]
 > **Requirement**: Zig 0.13.x (0.14+ is not currently supported).